 Exercise:

-I team - selects useful products.
+Team I – selects healthy products.

 Team II – selects harmful products.

-Well done, both teams coped with the task.
+Well done, both teams completed the task.

-After eating, brush your teeth.Do this twice a day.Prefer fruit to sweetsVery important products.So that the tooth does not botherRemember this rule:We go to the dentistTwice a year for an appointment.And then the smiles are lightYou will keep it for many years!
+Once you've eaten, brush your teeth.Do this twice a day.Prefer fruit to candyVery important products.So that the tooth does not bother you,Remember this rule:Let's go to the dentistVisit twice a year.And then smiles lightYou will save it for many years!

-To you boys and girls
+To you, boys and girls,

-We have prepared tips.
+We have prepared some tips.

 If our advice is good,